 Their payslip records a different employer name to the one whom they believe they work for.
 If employees notice these signs, they should:

 do an online search to check for any adverse coverage.
 Phoenix activity warning signs for business owners Business owners should look out for these warning signs which may indicate that a business they are working with may be involved in an illegal phoenix operation:

+Recent changes of company directors and name, but the manager and staff remain the same.
 If a business notices these signs, they should:

+complete an online search on the company and its directors for any adverse media reports.
 There is more information about illegal phoenix activity, including warning signs to look out for, where to go for help, and results of the Phoenix Taskforce at ato.gov.au/Phoenix.